 Every student who is interested in Theological & Ministerial Studies has to take a look at College of Saint Benedict.
 Graduates from the Theological & Ministerial Studies major at College of Saint Benedict get 14.1% above the average college graduate in this field.
 This school is located in the suburban region of Saint Joseph, Minnesota, near to shops and other amusement.

 CSB has an outstanding student-to-faculty ratio of 12:1, so learners should have a lot of opportunities to network with their teachers.
-Graduates with general psychology degrees from College of Saint Benedict make top salaries in their field.
+If you are interested in CSB, better study hard.
+The typical SAT score of applicants is 1,050.
 Take a deeper dive to check out just how well CSB ranks in other categories.

 Azusa Pacific University is a wonderful decision for students pursuing a Theological & Ministerial Studies degree.
 Graduates of the Theology program make an average of $34,561 in the first five years of their career and $56,134 after their first five years of their career.
 This school is located in the suburban area of Azusa, California, close to shops and other entertainment.